dimmu311/Loxone-Weatherserver-Replica/README.md

 This is a replica of the Loxone Cloud Weather Service based on a free weather api

-As you know, you can by diffrent licences of Loxone Cloud Wether Server. during my work with the Loxone Miniserver Websocket Api i coincidentally found out how this cloud Service Works.
+As you know, you can by diffrent licences of Loxone Cloud Wether Server.
+During my work with the Loxone Miniserver Websocket Api I coincidentally found out how this cloud service works.

 ## Behind the Scenes
 It is a realy simple thing: